Office of the Vice President for Student Affairs

 Health Promotion Services

 Health Promotion Services strives to help students succeed academically and personally by promoting healthy lifestyles and creating a healthy campus environment at Texas State.
 The prevention and educational services offered address a variety of health issues including violence, nutrition, stress and time management, sexual health, and alcohol, tobacco and other drug use.
 Services include educational materials, outreach presentations, special events and health consulting.
-The health promotion team consists of professionally trained health educators, peer health educators and support staff working together to support the learning mission of the university.
+The health promotion team consists of professionally trained health educators, graduate research assistants, peer health educators and support staff working together to support the learning mission of the university.

 LBJ Student Center 5-9.1 | 512.245.2126